wp-plugins/custom-stock-widget/readme.txt

 == Frequently Asked Questions ==

 = Can I get data for any company? =
-The current version of the plugin supports most stocks on NASDAQ and NYSE.
+The current version of the plugin supports almost any stock on NASDAQ or NYSE.

-= How do I add stocks to the ticker? =
+= How do I add stocks to the stock table? =

 All stocks can be added in the Stock Widget settings page (Settings -> StockWidget).